 BIRD189.5 contains a number of updates based on a review by Arpad Muranyi, sent July 4, 2017, and several Interconnect Task group reviews.
 The 60 character limit for [Description] is removed for both [Interconnect Model Set] and [Define Package Model].

-[Interconnect Model Set Selector] is replaced with [Interconnect Model Set Group]s.
+[Interconnect Model Set Selector] is replaced with [Interconnect Model Group]s.
 Unused_port_termination leaves the termination to EDA tools.
-File_TS0 is added to support Touchstone files with a ground on node 0 reference.

 The Unused_port_termination subparameter is restored with options Open, Reference, and Resistance.
-There is still discussion on this change.
-Rigid rules are established.
-It is illegal for File_IBIS-ISS and for Touchstone files having no unused ports.
-It is required for Touchstone files with unused ports.
+Rigid rules are established related to Unused_port termination usage.

 PROPOSED CHANGES: